 If you have ever perused earnings estimates for various college majors, you likely know that math-oriented majors tend to yield higher earnings.
 Degrees in engineering, computer science, math and similar fields all have high earnings upon graduation but usually require numerous math classes.
 While math can't be avoided altogether — you will have to do basic arithmetic in virtually every job — you don't have to be a math expert to make a decent living.

 Degrees in the social sciences such as psychology or sociology generally require a graduate degree before you can expect to earn a good living.
-But according to a 2011 Georgetown University report, students who major in political science or government command higher post-graduation earnings than most other social science majors, averaging $35,000 per year immediately after graduation and $65,000 after a few years of work experience.
+But according to a 2016 PayScale report, students who major in political science command higher post-graduation earnings than most other social science majors, averaging $46,500 in salary in the year following graduation and $70,556 after approximately ten years of work experience.
 Students who pursue international relations can expect to earn similar salaries.
 At the graduate level, however, you'll likely have to take statistics, so it may be a good idea to take some introductory-level math classes while you're still in college if you plan to go to graduate school.

-Degrees such as architecture typically require quite a bit of math, but if you're fascinated by construction, buildings and project management, consider a degree in construction services.
+Degrees such as architecture typically require quite a bit of math, but if you're fascinated by construction, buildings and project management, consider a degree in construction management.
 With this degree, you can oversee construction projects, start a construction business or work in real estate development.
-Experienced graduates in this field average $76,000 a year.
-Transportation services majors -- who work with airline, auto and railway companies, with distribution companies or who start their own transportation companies -- can also earn a good income with a few years of experience, averaging $71,000 per year.
+Experienced graduates in this field average $73,385 a year.

 - Digital Vision./Digital Vision/Getty Images